The Pillars of Our Work

 High Ratio of Healers to Guests

-Our 9- and 12-day ayahuasca retreats are run by three female healers and two male healers – with the group size limited to 22 people.
+Our Living in Alignment: Ayahuasca Healing Retreats are run by two female healers and two male healers, with the group size limited to 23 people.
 These numbers ensure that each guest is given close, personalized attention in every ceremony and throughout their healing process.

 Stringent Health and Safety Standards